 N=K * Eb /ø = K*( V-Ia* Ra)/ø —–(i)

 In a separately excited DC motor, the field flux is kept constant.

 The speed of the DC motor is governed by controlling the armature voltage.
-The DC drive controls the DC output voltage fed to the DC motor, however, as per equation (1) the speed of the motor is not exactly proportional to the armature voltage; the speed of the motor is proportional to the back EMF of the motor that is equal to (V- Ia*Ra).
+The DC drive controls the DC output voltage fed to the DC motor.
+However, as per equation (1), the speed of the motor is not exactly proportional to the armature voltage; the speed of the motor is proportional to the motor’s back EMF, which is equal to (V- Ia*Ra).

-In precise speed control applications like in the weighing system, the RPM of the motor is controlled in the close loop to ensure desired speed accurately.
-The actual motor speed can be measured with a tachometer mounted on the motor shaft that gives an accurate speed measurement of the motor.
+In precise speed control applications like in the weighing system, the RPM of the motor is controlled in the close loop to ensure the desired speed accurately.
+The motor speed can be measured with a tachometer mounted on the motor shaft that accurately measures the speed.

-The control scheme of the DC motor with speed feedback arrangement is as given below.
+The control scheme of the DC motor with speed feedback arrangement is given below.

 The speed control of the DC motor can be achieved by controlling the armature voltage by changing the firing angles of silicon control rectifiers (SCRs).
 The speed of the motor can be measured with the tachometer mounted on the motor shaft or by measuring the armature voltage of the motor.